axelpale/georap/README.md

 ## Production

-Here are some notes and tips for putting a TresDB instance into production.
+Here are some notes and tips for putting your TresDB app into production.

 ### Check dependencies for vulnerabilities